opielapatryk/Python-Design-Patterns/README.md

 can be easily recognized by copy methods

 ## Builder
-useful when you need to create an object with lots of possible configuration options
+useful when you need to create an object with lots of possible configuration options i.e. "reports generator"